dukcc/dukcc/README.md

 ### Hello! 👋
 I am a front-end web developer specializing in Nuxt.js, Next.js, and Electron.

-I also like experimenting with other software, such as Python, Discord.js, Minecraft plugins/mods (java), and others.
+I also like experimenting with other software, such as Python, Discord.js, Minecraft plugins/mods (java), etc.

 #### Projects
 I am currently building a few projects.